hammaazarok/catalog-of-my-things/README.md

 # Catalog Of My Things

-Console app the user can add and display a list of different things (Books , Music , Games)
+A Console app that allows user to add and display a list of different things such as (Books , Music , Games)

 ## Built With